great-expectations/great_expectations/docs/guides/expectations/contributing/how_to_contribute_a_custom_expectation_to_great_expectations.md

 - `contributors`: You and anyone else who helped you create this Custom Expectation.
 - `tags`: These are simple descriptors of your Custom Expectation's functionality and domain (`statistics`, `flexible comparisons`, `geography`, etc.).
 - `requirements`: If your Custom Expectation relies on any third-party packages, verify that those dependencies are listed here.
-- `package` (optional): If you're contributing to a specific package, be sure to list it here!

 <details>
 <summary>Packages?</summary>